kubedb/cli/docs/guides/mongodb/quickstart/quickstart.md

 ## Pause Database

 KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `doNotPause` feature.
-If admission webhook is enabled, It prevents user from deleting the database as long as the `spec.doNotPause` is set to true.
+If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.doNotPause` is set to true.
 Since the MongoDB object created in this tutorial has `spec.doNotPause` set to true, if you delete the MongoDB object, KubeDB operator will nullify the delete operation.
 You can see this below:

 ```console
 $ kubedb delete mg mgo-quickstart -n demo
 error: MongoDB "mgo-quickstart" can't be paused.
 To continue delete, unset spec.doNotPause and retry.
 ```

 Now, run `kubedb edit mg mgo-quickstart -n demo` to set `spec.doNotPause` to false or remove this field (which default to false).
-Then if you delete the MongoDB object, KubeDB operator will delete the StatefulSet and its pods, but leaves the PVCs unchanged.
-In KubeDB parlance, we say that `mgo-quickstart` MongoDB database has entered into dormant state.
+Then if you delete the MongoDB object, KubeDB operator will delete the StatefulSet and its pods but leaves the PVCs unchanged.
+In KubeDB parlance, we say that `mgo-quickstart` MongoDB database has entered into the dormant state.
 This is represented by KubeDB operator by creating a matching DormantDatabase object.

 ```console
 $ kubedb delete mg mgo-quickstart -n demo